PerilousBooklet/lite-xl-ide/README.md

 # Lite XL IDE setup

 ## Introduction
-A set of plugins and configuration files that aims to give `Lite XL` the capabilities of VSCode.
+A set of plugins and configuration files that aims to turn `Lite XL` into a proper IDE.

 WARNING: it's a work in progress.